leonidlezner/wp-theme-leonidlezner25/README.md

-# Template for Blog of Johannes Starke
+# Template for Wordpress Blog

-By Leonid Lezner & Johannes Starke
+By Leonid Lezner